“The whole problem with the world is that fools and fanatics are

 And, as with all good unions, it takes much experience and time to reach its widest potential.

-Have you introduced your intellect to your compassion yet?
-Be careful; lately, intellect has taken to eating in front of the TV and compassion has taken in too many cats.”
+lately, intellect has taken to eating in front of the TV and compassion

-1. The person who reads too much and uses his brain too little will fall into lazy habits of thinking.
+The Perpetual Calendar of Inspiratio1.
+The person who reads too much and uses his brain too little will fall into lazy habits of thinking.

 2. Believe those who are seeking the truth.
 Doubt those who find it.